Skip to content

 Professional outside hitters don’t just swing hard — they swing intelligently.

-Study blocker tendencies, defensive rotations, Libero positioning, and open areas of the court.
+Study blocker tendencies, defensive rotations, libero positioning, and open areas of the court.
 Knowing where to hit is just as important as how hard you hit.

 10. Stay Mentally Tough and Consistent